michalkonecny/ps-multiplayer/README.md

 ## How it works inside

-Some aspects of the inner working of the game is described here using [UML sequence diagrams](https://www.uml-diagrams.org/sequence-diagrams.html).
+Some aspects of the inner working of the game are described here using [UML sequence diagrams](https://www.uml-diagrams.org/sequence-diagrams.html).

 ### A peer connecting and then joining and leaving a game